Meghan Markle & Prince Harry’s Features Combined To Create Royal Baby Composite

 — HELLO! (@hellomag) April 3, 2019

 Entertainment Tonight put their graphics guy (described as the “best and brightest in the biz”) on the job, and the unnamed computer wizard got right on it.
-He took a photo of young Meghan, approximately 16 months old, give or take, took a similar photo of Harry, worked some computer magic, and came up with a composite of what he thinks Baby Sussex (as he or she is being called) will look like.
+The artist took a photo of young Meghan, approximately 16-months-old, give or take, took a similar photo of Harry, ran their software, and came up with a composite of what he thinks Baby Sussex (as he or she is being called) will look like.
 You can see for yourself by clicking the link above.

-Of course, at this point it bears noting that ET!‘s graphics guy doesn’t possess a crystal ball giving him the power to see into the future; rather, he’s just working with off-the-shelf graphics tools and old photos.
-If we know anything about genetics, we know that the baby could strongly take after his or her mother, or strongly take after his or her father, or look nothing like either of them (this writer has a niece with flaming red hair; no one on either side of her family has red hair).
+Of course, at this point it bears noting that ET‘s graphics artist doesn’t possess a crystal ball giving them the power to see into the future; rather, he’s just working with off-the-shelf graphics tools and old photos.
+If we know anything about genetics, we know that the baby could strongly take after his or her mother, or strongly take after his or her father, or look nothing like either of them.

-And that’s probably a good thing, because the face Mr. Graphics Guy came up with can most charitably be described as a face only a mother could love.
+And that’s probably a good thing, because the face created by Entertainment Tonight‘s graphics specialist looks like a straight-up composite of Harry and Meghan’s faces as infants.

-Although Kensington Palace has been mum (no pun intended) on Meghan’s due date, royal watchers speculate that she’s likely to give birth this month, probably towards the end.
+Although Kensington Palace has been mum (no pun intended) on Meghan’s due date, royal watchers speculate that she’s likely to give birth this month, probably toward the end.